-The following analytic identifies a source user failing to authenticate with multiple users using explicit credentials on a host.
+The following analytic identifies a source user failing to authenticate with 30 unique users using explicit credentials on a host.
 This behavior could represent an adversary performing a Password Spraying attack against an Active Directory environment to obtain initial access or elevate privileges.
+Active Directory environments can be very different depending on the organization.
+Users should test this detection and customize the arbitrary threshold when needed.
 Event 4648 is generated when a process attempts an account logon by explicitly specifying that accounts credentials.
 This event generates on domain controllers, member servers, and workstations.

 The analytics returned fields allow analysts to investigate the event further by providing fields like source account, attempted user accounts and the endpoint were the behavior was identified.

 Product: Splunk Enterprise, Splunk Enterprise Security, Splunk Cloud

 - Last Updated: 2021-04-13

 - Author: Mauricio Velazco, Splunk

 1 2 3 4 5 `wineventlog_security` EventCode=4648 Caller_User_Name!=*$ Target_User_Name!=*$ | bucket span=5m _time | stats dc(Target_User_Name) AS unique_accounts values(Target_User_Name) as tried_account by _time, Computer, Caller_User_Name | where unique_accounts > 30 | `windows_multiple_users_fail_to_authenticate_wth_explicitcredentials_filter`

 The SPL above uses the following Macros:

 windows_multiple_users_fail_to_authenticate_wth_explicitcredentials_filter is a empty macro by default.
 It allows the user to filter out any results (false positives) without editing the SPL.